What happens when a country doesn’t use banks - A look at how the world’s second last frontier economy functions on just cash.View All Posts

 Sashi has over twelve years of international development experience in inclusive financial services, credit guarantees, training, and project management in over 30 countries.
 Prior to MEDA, Sashi worked at USAID in their Office of Development Credit and Office of Poverty Reduction in Washington, DC.
 She specialized in providing technical assistance to USAID Field Missions in SME finance, housing, microfinance, and municipal finance.
 Sashi has worked on savings mobilization and investment at the Consultative Group to Assist the Poor (CGAP), Grameen Foundation, and was a consultant on household financing for water and sanitation in Cambodia.
 As a consultant for the ADB, Sashi conducted due diligence of prospective partner banks in Central Asia and Asia.
 She obtained her MSc. in Local Economic Development from the London School of Economics and her BA in International Development from Vanderbilt University.

-Larissa Schneider is the Project Coordinator / Junior Consultant for the Global Programs department at MEDA, based in Waterloo, ON.
-She is an analytical and inclusivity-oriented community development practitioner, specializing in youth and women’s employability and value addition for small-scale business ventures in developing economies
+Larissa Schneider is a Project Manager on the Global Programs department at MEDA, based in Waterloo, ON.
+Larissa is an analytical and inclusivity-oriented community development practitioner, specializing in youth and women’s employability and value addition for small-scale business ventures in developing economies

 View All Posts